Pineapple Raita Recipe (Ananas Raita)

 Frequently Asked Questions

-Selecting a ripe pineapple is very important to make this recipe.
-Go for the one that has a firm shell on the outside but is a little soft when you gently squeeze it.
+Selecting a ripe pineapple is very important for this recipe.
+Choose the one with a firm exterior but a slightly soft texture when gently squeezed.

-A ripe pineapple will be yellow in color, whereas the unripe will have a green-grey hue to it.
+A ripe pineapple will be yellow, whereas an unripe one will have a green-grey hue to it.

 Also, see that the pineapple is heavy and not hollow when you pick it.

-Stand the pineapple up on the board and slice the outer peel (firm shell) carefully from top to bottom.
-Make sure not to cut away the eyes (it has the juiciest flesh).
+Stand the pineapple on the board and carefully slice the outer peel (firm shell) from top to bottom.
+Ensure not to cut away the eyes (they have the juiciest flesh).

-Once you are done slicing the peel, chop off about ½ an inch of the bottom as well.
-Now you have a peeled pineapple with dotted eyes.
+Once you are done slicing the peel, chop off about ½ an inch of the bottom.
+Now, you have a peeled pineapple with dotted eyes.

-To make pineapple puree, add peeled and cubed pineapple to a blender and blend until smooth.
+Add peeled and cubed pineapple to a blender and blend until smooth to make pineapple puree.

-Pineapple contains an enzyme called bromelain which reacts with dairy products and makes the yogurt bitter.
+Pineapple contains an enzyme called bromelain, which reacts with dairy products and makes the yogurt bitter.
 If you add pineapple directly to yogurt, your raita can turn bitter in a few minutes.
-This can be avoided by cooking the pineapple and my recipe exactly does that.
+This can be avoided by cooking the pineapple; my recipe exactly does that.

-Canned pineapple also doesn’t turn bitter as they are cooked before canning but I really do not encourage the use of canned pineapple as their taste is very different from the fresh ones and that can result in very unappetizing raita.
+Canned pineapple doesn’t turn bitter because it is cooked before canning, but I don’t really encourage its use.
+Their taste is very different from the fresh ones, which can result in an unappetizing raita.

 Serving Suggestion

-Savory and sweet aananas raita tastes the best when served chilled.
+Savory and sweet ananas raita tastes the best when served chilled.
 Garnish it with sliced pineapple, pomegranate arils, cilantro (fresh coriander leaves), and edible flowers.

-Ananas Raita is a delicious accompaniment to include in your festive meals or even in everyday Indian meals with dal, sabzi, and roti.
+Ananas Raita is a delicious accompaniment to festive meals or everyday Indian meals with dal, sabzi, and roti.

-It also tastes great with other Indian food like mixed rice, vegetable pulao, or biryani recipes.
+It pairs well with other Indian dishes, such as mixed rice, vegetable pulao, or biryani recipes.

 Try this delicious raita with your stuffed parathas as well!

-You can also serve this delicious pineapple raita recipe as a sweet dish after the meals.
+You can also serve this delicious pineapple raita recipe as a sweet dish after meals.

 Storage Suggestions